OSS-Health-Assess/SE-project/README.md

 # **REPOVITAL: Tracking OSS Project Health Through Data-Driven Metrics**

 ## **Overview**
-REPOVITAL is a machine learning-based framework designed to assess the health of open-source software (OSS) projects.
+REPOVITAL is a machine learning-based analysis designed to assess the health of open-source software (OSS) projects.
 With OSS forming the backbone of modern technology, ensuring project sustainability is crucial.
 Our approach classifies OSS projects as *Graduated* (healthy) or *Retired* (declining) using advanced data-driven techniques.

 ## **Key Features**
 - **Comprehensive Data Collection:** Analyzed 154 OSS projects from Apache and Eclipse foundations.